 Being tired is the most common reason we don't want sex, according to 2 in 5 Brits.
 With a third of Brits in sleep debt, it’s no surprise we’re too worn-out for romance.

 3. Don't dodge your domestic jobs beforehand

 Don’t shirk your domestic duties if you want to boost your sex life.
 40% would turn down sex if their partner hadn’t done their share of household jobs.

-You can give aphrodisiac oysters a miss too, as less than 1/20 try them regularly.
+You can give oysters a miss too, as less than 1 in 20 don't bother with aphrodisiacs for a good sex life.
 Data suggests that natural aphrodisiacs are largely ineffective anyway.

-Our research shows that 2/5 agree it’s best to have sex between 6pm and 10pm.
+Our research shows that 40% agree it’s best to have sex between 6pm and 10pm.
 With most of us going to bed between 10pm and 11pm, it’s a good idea to schedule intimacy just before you go to sleep.